danielle-eckhardt/danielle-eckhardt.github.io/HR_Power BI.md

-## HExploring Employee Demographics and Turnover Rates: An analysis using Power BI
+## Exploring Employee Demographics and Turnover Rates: An analysis using Power BI

 ### Project Description
-In this case study, I hired to analyze employee information (a simulated dataset) from the human resources department.
-The focus is to understand employee dynamics and behavior to improve workplace productivity.
+In this case study, I have been hired to analyze employee information from the human resources department in order to better understand employee dynamics and behavior.
+By leveraging the data provided in the simulated dataset, I was be able to identify trends and patterns that can help improve workplace productivity.
+This includes examining employee demographics, such as age and gender, as well as factors such as employee performance and reasons for leaving the company.

 ### Data Set